 Prostate sarcoma grows in the soft tissue of muscles and nerves outside the prostate gland.

 According to the American Cancer Society, the early stages of prostate cancer are asymptomatic.
 The prostate gland's deep location prevents the growing tumor from spreading to nearby organs.
 Advanced prostate cancer may cause these symptoms:

 Most prostate cancer cases respond to treatment as cancerous prostate cells grow slowly.
 Your prostate cancer surgeon will decide the best prostate cancer treatment after examining, screening, and diagnosing the tumor in the prostate gland.

-Active surveillance of prostate cancer may be recommended if a prostate cancer specialist concludes that the cancer is asymptomatic and unlikely to increase.
+Active surveillance may be recommended if a prostate cancer specialist concludes that the cancer is asymptomatic and unlikely to increase.
 Prostate cancer is closely monitored by regularly conducting PSA (Prostate-Specific Antigen) tests and biopsies, and it is treated when it grows or causes symptoms.

 Prostate cancer surgery, also called radical prostatectomy, includes the removal of the prostate and some nearby lymph nodes.
 It is performed in those cases where cancer has not spread beyond the prostate.